 - resident’s right to refuse

 At TutorCare we offer a wide range of courses relating to medication management.
-These include the CONTROL AND ADMINISTRATION OF MEDICINES, ADVANCED MEDICATION AWARENESS, MEDICATION AWARENESS E-LEARNING, CARE PLANNING AND RECORD KEEPING and the SAFE HANDLING OF MEDICATIONS.
+These include the advanced medication awareness, care planning and record-keeping and the safe handling of medications.